Published January 4, 2023

 Written by Lee Koch, Director of Corporate and Foundation Relations at Children’s HeartLink

 The word empowerment comes to mind when I reflect on my very first trip with Children’s HeartLink.
 I participated in the continuation and growth of a Children’s HeartLink partnership, of a medical community per se, coming together to help save the lives of children with heart disease.
+A partnership and relationship that is funded by the generosity of so many people, whether with time, talents, expertise or donations.

 A medical community with one goal

-Over the course of the six day visit, I watched the work Children’s HeartLink is doing first-hand.
+Over the course of the six-day visit, I watched the work Children’s HeartLink is doing first-hand.
 I saw the interactions between the medical team from Birmingham Children’s Hospital and the Institut Jantung Negara (National Heart Institute) team.
 I was struck by the trust and respect that enabled a connection that resulted in training on a very deep level.
 There was no question that was too primary, no reflection or problem too rudimentary.
 These two medical teams, from very diverse cultures and environments, have formed a medical community based on trust and respect.

 The two teams participated in lectures and worked together at the bedside to provide the best possible care for children born with heart disease in the Pediatric Cardiac Intensive Care Unit.
 These professionals are empowering each other to grow and learn, and ultimately give children with heart disease the opportunity to live a full and rich life.
 All children deserve this.